kkoutini/PaSST/README.md

 print(model.net) # the transformer network.

-# now model contains the model ready to be fine tuned.
+# now model contains mel + the transformer pre-trained model ready to be fine tuned.
 # It's still expecting input of the shape [batch, seconds*32000] sampling rate is 32k

 model.train()